-In terms of image quality, file fidelity and dynamic range, the photographs produced by the RP are excellent and handle very similarly to those of the 6D Mark II.
+In terms of image quality, file fidelity and dynamic range, the photographs produced by the RP are excellent and handle very similarly to those of the 6D Mark II during editing.
 There appears to be slightly more detail in the shadows, thanks to the Digic 8 processor giving it a bit more oomph, but you’re effectively looking at the same sort of levels between both cameras.

-The RP certainly isn’t going to win any awards for speed, with a burst mode of 4fps in Servo AF or 5fps in One Shot, and you can get about 50 14-bit raw files on a UHS-II card before the camera starts to slow down.
-Again, though, this isn’t a sports camera; it’s an everyday, for-everybody camera with a £1,399 price point.
+The RP certainly isn’t going to win any awards for speed, with a burst mode of 4fps in Servo AF or 5fps in One Shot, but it will record up to 50 14-bit raw files on a UHS-II card before the camera starts to slow down, which is well above average for a camera not designed for sports photography.

 While the eye tracking with Servo AF is most welcome, in practice it wasn’t quite as useful as we were hoping.
 Certainly it’s outdone by the smarter tech that debuted in the Sony A6400, but in moment-to-moment shooting it often deferred to standard face tracking at anything other than relatively close quarters.